Animal Rights WATCH 2008 page 1

 Many groups and organizations have contributed enormous time, money and

-energy to defeat this bill - WE APPRECIATE THE LOBBYISTS' EFFORTS, THE CLUBS,
+energy to defeat this bill - WE APPRECIATE THE LOBBYISTS' EFFORTS, THE

 ORGANIZATIONS AND INDIVIDUALS WHO WORKED TOGETHER.
 Thank you cat fanciers.